oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/external-clients.md

 #### Cross-domain transactions

 JTA transactions that span WebLogic Server domains are referred to as cross-domain transactions.
-The WebLogic Server Transaction Manager (TM) requires a direct server-to-server communications with all other global transaction server participants.
-For a Kubernetes hosted WebLogic cluster, this requires each server in a cluster to be individually addressable, but this conflicts with the current operator requirement that a network channel in a cluster have the same port across all servers in the cluster.
+The WebLogic Server Transaction Manager (TM) requires direct server-to-server communications with all other global transaction server participants.
+For a Kubernetes hosted WebLogic cluster, this requires each server in the cluster to be individually addressable, but this conflicts with the current operator requirement that a network channel in a cluster have the same port across all servers in the cluster.

-Cross-domain transactions can be supported with RJVM forwarding.
+Cross-domain transactions can be supported with the RJVM forwarding feature.

 ##### What is RJVM forwarding?

-RJVM forwarding makes cross-domain transactions possible by ensuring that T3 messages, such as transaction coordination RMI calls issued by the TM, will reach the target WebLogic Server without requiring each server in a cluster to be individually addressable.
+RJVM forwarding makes cross-domain transactions possible without requiring each server in a cluster to be individually addressable.

-It requires the use of a proxy, such as a load balancer or an [Ingress]({{< relref "/userguide/managing-domains/ingress/_index.md" >}}) that is configured to route incoming messages to servers in the target WebLogic Server domain.
+It requires the use of a proxy, such as a load balancer or an [Ingress]({{< relref "/userguide/managing-domains/ingress/_index.md" >}}) that is configured to route messages to servers in the target WebLogic Server domain.

-When a T3 message is sent from a source WebLogic Server to a target WebLogic Server in a different WebLogic Server domain:
+When a T3 message, such as transaction coordination RMI calls issued by the WebLogic Server TM, is sent from a source WebLogic Server to a target WebLogic Server in a different WebLogic Server domain:
-1. The source WebLogic Server chooses the URL of a configured proxy based on the destination address of the message, and sends the message to that URL.
+1. The source WebLogic Server chooses the URL of a proxy based on the destination address of the message, and sends the message to that URL.
 1. The proxy then routes the message to one of the WebLogic Servers in the target WebLogic Server domain according to its routing rules.
 Note that the message may or may not